seleniumbase/SeleniumBase/seleniumbase/masterqa/ReadMe.md

 --------

-MasterQA is powered by [SeleniumBase](https://seleniumbase.com), the most advanced open-source automation framework on the [Planet](https://en.wikipedia.org/wiki/Earth).
+MasterQA is powered by [SeleniumBase](https://github.com/seleniumbase/SeleniumBase).